Building supply store plans move forward in Dillwyn

 The property and surrounding area is zoned A-1 (Agriculture), which means a building supply store couldn’t just be assembled.
 It requires a county conditional use permit.
 Fisher pointed out that as his new operation gets going, it would benefit the county on an economic level, as it would give an opportunity for more jobs.

 “He’s discussed this with me in detail,” said Ivan Price Davis Jr. He spoke before the planning commission on Monday, Oct.
 28, representing his family business Whetstone Farm Davis Properties LLC.
-Fisher would be purchasing from them.
+Fisher is Mr. Davis’s neighbor.

 “I think he’s got a good business plan and I think it’s something that would be good for the community and my family thinks it’s something that’s needed and would be an asset to everybody,” Davis said.